Overview of oxygen sources

 Storage and use

 Liquid oxygen (LOX) for clinical purposes is produced at ASUs and then transported by specialized tanker truck to clinical facilities.
+Strict international and national guidelines exist for safe transport of cryogenic pressure vessels.
 At the clinical facility, the truck fills an on-site, insulated LOX storage tank.
 These tanks are most commonly two layers (1. outer carbon steel layer; and 2. inner stainless steel layer) separated by a vacuum to provide insulation.
 If estimating LOX volumetrically for an unknown tank size, the volume of the smaller inner layer must be accounted for.
 The storage tank often sits on a weighing scale.
 A LOX tank is not cooled, but relies on insulation, evaporation and pressure to keep oxygen in its liquid form.

 At sea level, an unpressurized (1 atmosphere), Oxygen boils or liquifies (i.e. changes from gas to liquid or from liquid to gas) at -183 degrees C (-297 degrees F).
 Liquid oxygen must be stored below its critical temperature (-118 degrees C), thus it is usually stored at -160 to -180 degrees C and high pressure to prevent keep it in liquid form.